Environmental Geochemistry

 Our research

-• Geochemical and biogeochemical processes in the deep subsurface, for example at the Äspö Hard Rock Laboratory, south-eastern Sweden.
+• Geochemical and biogeochemical processes in the deep subsurface at the Äspö Hard Rock Laboratory and elsewhere.

 • Tracing active and ancient methane production and consumption in the upper crystalline crust.

-• Geochemical processes in metal contaminated soils, conditions for metal mobilization and assessment of human exposure and health risks.
+• Geochemical processes in metal-contaminated soils, including conditions for metal mobilization as well as assessment of human exposure and health risks.

-• Formation of acid sulphate soils and the related leaching and dispersion of metals in water bodies.
+• Formation of acid sulphate soils and the related leaching and dispersion of metals in the environment.

 • Effects of global warming on the pore water chemistry of marine sediments and gas hydrates reservoirs.